Gexkill/sweng2/RASD/src/index.md

 We will use the following technologies:

 * Apache with php (with laravel framework) as API server and task service
-* Mysql as sql server to store data persistently
+* Mysql as sql server to store data persistently, it is the same of the old system
 * Apache server for static documents
 * RESTFull and JSON for API communication over HTTP(S)
 * Javascript (with angularJs framework), CSS and HTM to create responsive site that communicate to server using REST API.
 These files are got via HTTP(S)